secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 > While the frontend allows you to reset and click the '+' button to increment the counter, the contract's state is unchanged because we haven't "wired" the frontend to the backend contract yet.

-### Setup Your Environment

-#### Installation

-To setup your local development environment follow the instructions [here](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/app/tutorial/setting-up-your-environment.md).
+If you haven't already launched this box in a Gitpod workspace, or setup your local environment, follow the "Getting Started" steps [here](https://github.com/secretuniversity/secret-counter-vuejs-box/blob/main/README.md).

-At this point you've setup your _Secret Couner Box_ workspace including:
+At this point you've setup your _Secret Counter Box_ workspace including:
 * the developer environment
 * started a `LocalSecret` blockchain instance
 * created and deployed your smart contract to `LocalSecret`
-* and finally, starting the the VueJS web application: _Simple Secret Counter_.
+* and finally, starting the VueJS web application: _Simple Secret Counter_.

 At this point, you should have the following three terminal windows open in your local environment: